15 Royal Christmas Traditions That You Need to Know About

 In recent years, the cards of the respective royal households have been dissected by royal watchers for clues on what's really going on behind the Palace walls.
 In 1993, after the implosion of his marriage to Princess Diana, Prince Charles sent out his own cards with a photo of himself relaxing with his sons.
 Diana followed suit in 1995.

-Prince William and Kate Middleton usually opt for a candid photo of their growing brood and in 2018, their adorable card featured toddler Prince Louis front and center holding tightly to Kate's arm.
+Prince William and Kate Middleton usually opt for a casual photo of their growing brood and in 2019, their adorable card featured the family sitting on a motorbike and scooter.

-Prince Harry and Meghan Markle's first holiday card as a married couple that same year featured a previously unseen black and white image from their wedding.
+Prince Harry and Meghan Markle's first holiday card as a married couple in 2018 featured a previously unseen black and white image from their wedding.
 Shot from behind, the photo showed the newlyweds watching the fireworks at their reception on the grounds of Frogmore House.

 The Queen does her own Christmas shopping.

 According to the royals' official website, some members of the royal household receive Christmas presents from the Queen.
 A few lucky staffers at Buckingham Palace and Windsor Castle get their gifts personally handed to them from Her Majesty.
 The Queen reportedly does most of her shopping at Harrods after hours.

 In keeping with the tradition started by her father, King George VI, the Queen also gives Christmas puddings to the entire staff.
 About 1,500 puddings paid for through the Privy Purse (funded by the taxpayers) are distributed throughout the Palaces, as well as to the staff in the Court Post Office and to the Palace police.
 Of course, each pudding is accompanied by a holiday card from the Queen and the Duke of Edinburgh.